jay-johnson/train-ai-with-django-swagger-jwt/webapp/drf_network_pipeline/docs/source/deploy-antinex-on-kubernetes.rst

 Deploy to Kubernetes
 --------------------

-This is a work in progress guide for installing a local kubernetes cluster with helm on a single Ubuntu host (validated on Ubuntu 18.04).
-Once the cluster is running, you can deploy the following docker containers:
+This is a work in progress guide for installing a local Kubernetes cluster with helm on a single Ubuntu host (validated on Ubuntu 18.04).
+Once the cluster is running, you can deploy the following docker containers to run the `AntiNex stack <https://github.com/jay-johnson/train-ai-with-django-swagger-jwt>`__:

 - `Redis <https://hub.docker.com/r/bitnami/redis/>`__
 - `Postgres <https://github.com/CrunchyData/crunchy-containers>`__